MatanOps/api-toolbox/README.md

 api-tester-pro benchmark --url https://example.com/api --requests 1000

 📝 Contribution
 We welcome contributions!
-To add new tools or improve existing features, please open a pull request.
+To add new tools or improve existing features, please contact: matan@nextimpact.co.il

 📜 License
 This project is licensed under the MIT License.
 See LICENSE for details.